 Again, I didn’t make the rules, I just believe them.
 And I don’t want to stand before God one day and try to explain why, when I had the chance to share Him with anyone who might find themselves on this page, I chose not to.

 And now, a quick note to fellow believers-

 Maybe fifteen years ago, I felt led (at least I think I was) to write a couple of plays.
-One for anyone (Deceived), and one for teens (If We Cared Enough).
+One for adults (Deceived), and one for teens (If We Cared Enough).
 Except for when I was a kid, I’m not someone who writes plays.
 But after letting them collect dust for more than a decade, I finally published them a couple of years ago.
-They’re free on Barnes & Noble, iTunes, Apple, and Smashwords (where you can download in pretty much any format there is).
+They’re only available in digital copies, but they’re free on Barnes & Noble, iTunes, Apple, and Smashwords (where you can download in pretty much any format there is).
 Unfortunately, it’s .99 cents on Amazon (Amazon is an affiliate link, learn more about those by clicking here).
 My goal has never been to make a profit from these plays – not even the .35 cents per sale Amazon would pay me.
 Therefore, for anyone interested, I would direct you to the other stores – unless/until Amazon price matches and makes them free.

 And now, if you’ve made it this far, I thought I’d share a few of my favorite songs.
 The first is probably the one I love the most and it makes me cry every time I listen to it.

 The second one will bring me to tears every time too, but I pray it for everyone reading this (and for those who are not).
 The second half of it is my favorite part.

 The last?
 Well, I’ve just loved since the first time I heard it.